-My partner got me The Big Sleep by Raymond Chandler and The Grapes of Wrath by John Steinbeck for Christmas this year, which I loved!
+My wife got me The Big Sleep by Raymond Chandler and The Grapes of Wrath by John Steinbeck for Christmas this year, which I loved!
 She knows exactly the type of books I’d like and often surprises me with her choices and gets me things I wouldn’t necessarily pick out myself but I end up really enjoying.
 I’ve started reading The Big Sleep and I will likely read The Grapes of Wrath next.
 So far I like it, it’s giving me strong The Big Lebowski vibes, the Wikipedia page for the movie said the Cohen brothers were influenced by Chandler so that’s probably why!

 The Year Ahead & Reading List

 As with the last two years, the editing of my novel Bottom Feeders looms large in my mind.
 I need to just stop procrastinating with it and edit the damn thing, there is no getting around it.
 I’ve been considering possibly self-publishing it, as I’m unsure that it would get traditionally published, but I know that is also a long process in itself in that I’d be responsible for marketing, typesetting, artwork, etc. and I’d still need to get it edited.
 Overall I’d still prefer to try the traditional publishing and agent route first I just…need to finish!